Kibranoz/louisCouturePortfolio/content/resume.md

 - Designed and implemented application pages in close collaboration with graphic designer
 - Developed new version of payment terminal management platform from the ground up
 - Created reusable "atomic" components utilizing modern VueJS concepts such as _v-model_
-- Built a new point-of-sale system with enhanced functionality
+- Built a new point-of-sale system with cloud functionnalities
 - Participated in code reviews within an agile development framework

 {{<resumeHeader "Web Programmer (GNITIC), Student Employment" "2019" "2022">}}